-Each year, Kietaviškių greenhouses grow over 10 tonnes of misshapen vegetables.
-Due to strict EU regulation, those cannot be sold in supermarkets.
+Every year, Kietaviškių greenhouses grow over 10 tonnes of misshapen vegetables.
+Unfortunately, strict EU regulations prevent these veggies from being sold in supermarkets.

-- To encourage shoppers to change their habits by choosing non-standard shaped vegetables and contributing to the zero waste initiative;
+- Encourage shoppers to choose non-standard shaped vegetables and support the zero waste initiative.

 - Create a fun and engaging social responsibility campaign without any boring or guilt-inducing elements.